kkysen/cstar/LRM.md

 Note that `match`ing a non-tautological `let` is possible but very un-idiomatic, since the binding could simply be done in the match itself.
 Thus, it is normally used with `if`.

-See `match` for more info on patterns and destructuring.
+See [pattern matching](#pattern-matching) for more info on patterns and destructuring.

 [Table of Contents](#table-of-contents)